nalintuscano0023-boop/ironman_superpower_ball/README.md

  The energy ball follows your hand movement
- The size of the ball changes based on your hand gesture The ball has a wavy animated boundary that creates a   plasma-like energy effect A glow layer with blur gives the ball a strong neon glow
+ The size of the ball changes based on your hand gesture The ball has a wavy animated boundary that creates a   plasma like energy effect A glow layer with blur gives the ball a strong neon glow

 Even in a darker room, the ball still appears bright due to the glow rendering effect.